ruanzhijun/online-poker-texas-hold-em/README.md

 The sending order is specified __from the point of view of a _Client_ to the _Server___.
 Most of them share a common structure and then do their specific part.
 Before doing all the sending, there're checks to see if the game the client is trying to get info about, does exist.

 #### Mark Structure
 * Output / Input.
 Data type.
-Comment about what it is.
+Definition.

 ### Actions